waynezhang/foto/README.md

 ### Nix/NixOS

-for Nix users, a Flake is provided.
+For Nix users, a Flake is provided.
 It can be used to run the application directly or add the package to your configuration as flake input.

-It also allows to try out foto, without permanent installation.
+It also allows you to try out foto without permanent installation.

 ```sh
 nix run github:waynezhang/foto